scottnakada/angular2-docker-hello-world/README.md

 # angular2-docker-hello-world
 This git repository contains an Angular 2 Sample Hello World application.
-It can be started as within a docker container.
+It can be started within a docker container.

 Docker creates a virtual machine running a debian linux environment with a web server.
 You can download docker for Mac, Windows or Linux from: